 The Center also houses a significant collection of musical instruments, including the Leonard C. Holvik Collection of traditional Japanese instruments.
 The Center is also much more than an archive of tapes and instruments.
 It is the hub of the graduate program in ethnomusicology at Columbia, and a fountain of musical activity on the Columbia campus.

-Learn more on The Center for Ethnomusicoloy's official website:
+Learn more on The Center for Ethnomusicology's official website: